+1 (603) 932 7897

 Read published articles by New York City high school students affiliated with the Columbia University Double Discovery Center, which is a Saturday school that teaches Introduction to Legal Writing.

-Additionally, keep up-to-date with current news, such as the latest orders executed by the White House.
+Additionally, stay up to date with current news, including the latest orders issued by the White House.
 Read from both traditionally left-wing and right-wing publications to ensure a well-rounded grasp of the current political climate.
 Study significant Supreme Court cases that have shaped our current society and directly impact social issues, such as Roe v.
 Wade.

-Learn more about CULR through their website and find information about events and announcements through their Instagram.
+Learn more about CULR on their website and find event and announcement information on their Instagram.

 The best way to prepare for the CULR High School Essay Contest is to practice writing legal opinion essays and receive personalized feedback.
-Consider taking the premier online course provider Aralia Education’s CULR Contest Preparation Class!
+Consider taking Aralia Education’s CULR Contest Preparation Class!
 Taught by experienced teachers from top private high schools in the US, this course covers legal writing, argument development, and source citation.
 Aralia students can expect to leave the course with a publication-worthy, competitive essay ready to stand out amongst peers’ submissions.

 AdobeStock 359512184